-IN PHOTO (left to right, facing camera): Paige Williamson, Emily Schultz, Deirdra Moon, Lily Kocha
+IN PHOTO (left to right): Paige Williamson, Emily Schultz, Deirdra Moon, Lily Kocha

 Working with plants brings fulfillment to Horticulture students.

 We met with the members of the first-ever all-female FVTC grounds crew on a warm July morning.
 Clad in their tie-dyed Horticulture Club t-shirts and sun hats, they were getting ready to head out for a day of work in the sunshine.

 All four women are enrolled in the Horticulture program, and while each has her own story for why she chose this field, there is one common theme: joy.

 They had this to say about their education at Fox Valley Tech.